scottmuc/vagrant-postgresql/README.md

     psql -h localhost -U postgres --password
     enter password: password

+## Customisations

+You'll need to know a little bit about chef, but if you're feeling up for it, you can tweak `config.yaml`.
+It's essentially the node attributes that will be loaded by chef when performing the chef execution.

 ## Troubleshooting

 This vagrant box takes ports 5432 and 8080 so if you have processes listening